Welcome to Depot!

 Best of all, Depot's build infrastructure requires zero configuration on your part, everything just works, including build cache!
 You can think of Depot as a specialized CI service, focusing on Docker containers.

-Check out the quickstart to get started.
+Take a look at the quickstart to get started.

 First, you will create a project, underneath an organization.
 Projects usually represent a single application, repository, or Dockerfile.
 Once you've created your project, you can use the